myrrlyn/myrrlyn.net/source/uses.html.md

 1. ToC
 {:toc}

+# PASSWORD MANAGER

+I’m putting this first because it is, in my opinion, critically important to the rest of the list.

+I have previously used [1Password][1], but recently switched to [Enpass][2].
+In my experience, these two managers are closely matched in features, though Enpass wins out in that it has a Linux desktop client and 1Password does not.
+Enpass furthermore has a Windows 10 Mobile app, so I can recommend it to my parents; I do not recall if 1Password does (I believe it does not).

+Enpass is free for desktop apps, and $10 per user per mobile OS.
+If you own an iPhone, an Android, and/or a Windows Phone, you'll pay per app.
+Otherwise, it is free for personal use.
+The price is only invoked when you try to store your 21<sup>st</sup> credential, so you can give it a trial spin to see if you like it without committment.
+I bought it immediately and regret nothing.

+Enpass offers a number of features I find both compelling and, to be honest, mandatory in any modern password manager.
+I know this reads like I’m shilling for them and I swear I’m not; I’m just very enthusiastic about this.

+- Synchronization

+    Enpass has native hooks with a variety of synchronization services.
+At the time of this writing, that list includes Dropbox, OneDrive, Google Drive, OwnCloud, and Box.
+If none of these strike your fancy, you can also instruct it to store its database in a specific location and manage it yourself (such as via SyncThing).

+    The database file is always stored fully encrypted.
+When an Enpass client seeks to update it, it locks the file, decrypts it in local memory, updates, re-encrypts, and then clobbers the file on disk with the new version.
+Don’t cause a race, I guess.

+- Platform Support

+    Essentially all of them.
+Windows, macOS, Linux, iOS, Android, Windows Mobile, Chromebook, and even BlackBerry.
+No BSD though, and as it’s closed source, you can’t port it yourself.

+- Environment Integration

+    On desktop, Enpass offers browser integrations for Firefox, Chrome, Safari, and Opera.
+On mobile, it offers (at least on Android; I don’t own an iPhone) a custom keyboard that can fill fields for you.
+I have found using it in both environments to be a pleasant mix of convenience and security.

+- TOTP Support

+    <dfn>Time-based One Time Password</dfn> algorithms are commonly used for Two
+    Factor Authentication.
+If you so choose, you can use Enpass to store your TOTP seed and have it generate 2FA codes for you when unlocked.
+This is, however, moving your 2FA into the same database that stores your password, and thus both are compromised if your Enpass database is lost or breached.
+I am using it for my less-important services, but will likely continue to use Authy for more important 2FA accounts.

+- Password Generation

+    You can specify length and mix (uppercase, digits, yes or no visually similar characters, non-alphanumeric symbols) anywhere in the app, including (of course) browser extensions or the app keyboard, and auto-fill and copy to a self-destructing clipboard.
+After generation and entry, Enpass will detect a new or updated identity and ask you if it should update its database accordingly.

+- Display of weak or duplicate passwords

+    Identities with weak and/or duplicate passwords are displayed in their own categories so you can rapidly identify them and take action to change them.
+    Enpass does not yet have Dashlane's ability to change passwords en masse;
+    you have to do so manually and individually.
+This is, regardless, good information to have

+- Importing from other managers

+    I exported my 1Password database to its 1pif format, and Enpass ate that archive directly with only minor loss of information.

+- Display of aging passwords

+    I have not yet experienced this, as Enpass believes all my passwords are a few days old (it did not collect their creation dates from the 1Password export).
+As my passwords age, it will display those identites in categories for various ages of password as an incentive to rotate regularly.

+- Fingerprint Unlock

+    **THIS IS A SECURITY REDUCTION**.
+However, it is very convenient, and Enpass takes every step to limit the security reduction of biometric unlocks.
+If your phone changes the fingerprint set in any way, Enpass invalidates the stored master password and requires that you re-authenticate with it.

+    But yes, you can use Touch ID to unlock your password vault.
+I recommend disabling this if you are in an environment where this may be unsafe, such as heavy police or other security personnel presence, or an untrustworthy home environment.

+The only thing Enpass does not have that 1Password does, *to my knowledge*, is 1Password’s recent feature add of Travel Mode.
+If you inform 1Password that you are travelling, it will destroy local copies of select vaults and attempt to reacquire onec you turn travel mode off.
+This makes it so that, if you are compelled to open your password vault by, say, American TSA, your sensitive items will be completely absent and you can do so safely.

+If this is something likely to affect you, disable Enpass synchronization on the affected devices and the local databases will be destroyed; reenable it later to reacquire.
+This is not selective and you will temporarily lose all data, not just the vaults you mark as sensitive as 1Password permits.

 # Hardware

 I have six computers at the moment in various roles.
 Don’t look at me like that.